sdiehl/wiwinwlh/tutorial.md

 :set -fobject-code
 ```

+Enabling object code compliation may complicate type inference, since type
-This has some drawbacks in that type information provided to the shell can
-sometimes be less informative and break with some langauge extensions.
-In that
+information provided to the shell can sometimes be less informative than
+source-loaded code.
+This under specificity can result in breakage with some
-case you can temporally reenable bytecode on a per module basis with the
+langauge extensions.
+In that case you can temporally reenable bytecode on a per
-opposite flag.
+module basis with the opposite flag.

 ```haskell
 :set -fbyte-code